 Art teachers help students learn how to express themselves creatively.
 This can be through practical activities such as painting, pottery, photography, sculpturing, drawing, and textiles.

 Besides helping students develop artistic skills, they also meet their academic and emotional needs.
-Art teachers are involved in the general responsibilities of teachers, such as grading and monitoring their academic progress.
+Art teachers are involved in the general responsibilities of teachers, such as grading and monitoring their educational progress.

 Art Teacher’s Responsibilities

 As an art teacher, you introduce students to the formal qualities of art and varied media or artistic creation.
-And, you help them become accustomed to the tools and materials they will use in illustrative, sculptural, and craft-based art.
+You also help them become accustomed to the tools and materials they will use in illustrative, sculptural, and craft-based art.

 As an art teacher, you’ll be expected to:

-- Develop level-suitable learning activities– The art education curriculum should meet students’ interests and abilities.
-For instance, short-term activities with easy-to-use materials are ideal for younger students, while time-consuming projects such as sculpturing and painting will suit older art students.
+- Develop level-suitable learning activities: The art education curriculum should meet students’ interests and abilities.
+For instance, short-term activities with easy-to-use materials are ideal for younger students, while time-consuming projects such as sculpturing and painting suit older art students.

-- Introducing art technique– This includes sketching, shading, and brush strokes.
+- Introducing art technique: This includes skills like sketching, shading, and brush strokes.
 You help learners master these techniques to present their artistic work better.

-- Monitoring progress and awarding grades– This includes establishing grading criteria and providing parents with student progress reports.
+- Monitoring progress and awarding grades include establishing grading criteria and providing parents with student progress reports.

 How to Become an Art Teacher